OverkillGuy/mass-driver/README.md

 ### Templated repository

-This repo was created by the cookiecutter template available at
+This repository was created by the copier template available at gh:OverkillGuy/python-template, using version v1.3.0.
-<https://github.com/OverkillGuy/python-template>, using commit hash: `5c882f2e22311a2307263d14877c8229a2ed6961`.